The Story of BLLIS

-I had an “aha” moment eight years ago.
+I had an “aha” moment about eight years ago.

-I was collaborating on designing spaces that brought out the best in everyone else—an 18,000 square foot corporate headquarters, 2,200 learning centers impacting over half a million students and families—while my own home no longer brought out the best in me.
+I was collaborating on designing spaces that brought out the best in people — an 18,000 square foot corporate headquarters, 2,200 learning centers impacting over half a million students and families — yet my own home did not feel like it was bringing out the best in me.

 Then one day, I threw white paint on my floor.